Brian-Pho/Textbook-Notes/content/posts/books/make-it-stick/index.md

 - Space out your retrieval practice
 - Interleaved the study of different problem types
 - Other effective study strategies
-    - Elaboration - finding additional layers of meaning in new material
+    - Elaboration: finding additional layers of meaning in new material.
-    - Generation - attempting to answer a question or solve a problem before being shown the answer/solution
+    - Generation: attempting to answer a question or solve a problem before being shown the answer/solution.
-    - Reflection - reflecting on learned material
+    - Reflection: reflecting on learned material.
-    - Calibration - aligning your judgments of what you know and don't know with objective feedback
+    - Calibration: aligning your judgments of what you know and don't know with objective feedback.
-    - Mnemonic devices - ways to store information and find it again
+    - Mnemonic devices: ways to store information and find it again.

 ### Tips for Teachers